keysmusician/AirBnB_clone_v3/README.md

   * **Web Framework**: Flask 1.0.4
 * **Linter**: PEP8 1.7.0
 * **Database**: MySQL 5.7

+## Installation
+To try any part of this project yourself, follow these instructions:
+1. Clone this repository: `git clone https://github.com/keysmusician/AirBnB_clone_v3.git`
+2. Install necessary dependencies:
+	* Python3
+	* Flask
+	* MySQL
+	* SQLAlchemy
+	* Fabric

+	*Note: Not all dependencies are needed for every section of this project.*

+3. Set up the development database: `cat ./setup_mysql_dev.sql | mysql -root -p`

 ## The Console
 The Console is the first stage of the HBnB clone.
 In it, we wrote classes for representing users and listings, a file storage engine for saving and recalling data between interactive sessions, as well as a command interpreter (the console), for easily managing our data.
 The console provides a backend interface to our storage engine(s).